conarro/jira_intercom_webhook/README.md

 ### Configuration

+* Set the webhook endpoint to `https://your-app.herokuapp.com/jira_to_intercom`

-Set the following environment variables:
+* Set the following environment variables:

 ```
 # ID of your application in Intercom